gooddata/gooddata-python-sdk/CONTRIBUTING.md

 ## Getting Started

-1. Ensure you have at minimum Python 3.12 installed; Python 3.10, 3.9 and 3.8 are optional for multi-environment tests
+1. Ensure you have at minimum Python 3.12 installed; Python 3.10 and 3.9 are optional for multi-environment tests

    This repo uses [tox](https://tox.readthedocs.io/en/latest/) and by default will try to run tests against all supported versions.
 If you have only subset of supported python interpreters installed, see